ravinderjangra/Xamarin.Forms.OfficeUIFabric/README.md

-# Xamarin.Forms Office UI Fabric
+# Xamarin.Forms Office UI Fabric [ moved to [XamarinFluentUI](https://github.com/ravinderjangra/XamarinFluentUI) ]

+_**Note:** The project has been rebranded and moved to [XamarinFluentUI](https://github.com/ravinderjangra/XamarinFluentUI) to align with Microsoft Fluent UI design system._

 C# wrapper for the Office UI Fabric libs for Android and iOS.
 All a Fabric visual implementation for easy use with the Xamarin.Forms.